Centre for Knowledge, Innovation, Technology and Enterprise

 Research Profile

-My research is on digital innovation in society as one of the main drivers for competitive advantage and economic development.
+My research is on innovation, entrepreneurship and policy in society as main drivers for competitive advantage and economic development.

 My specific research areas are the following:

-• Analysis and design of systems of innovation (e.g. ecosystems) in countries, regions, industries, and technological sectors.
-The innovation systems are about the development, entrepreneurship, or diffusion of digital innovations.
+• Analysis and design of systems of innovation/entrepreneurship (e.g. ecosystems) in countries, regions, industries, and technological sectors.

 • Formulation, administration, implementation, and evaluation of enterprise-related policies, including science, technology, innovation, and SME policies.

-• Innovation in small and medium enterprise (SME) and start-up sectors, especially information systems/technologies (IS/T).
+• Innovation in small and medium enterprise (SME) and start-up sectors, including digital innovation.

-• Philosophy (especially critical realism), trans-disciplinarity and methodological pluralism in innovation studies.
+• Philosophy (especially critical realism), transdisciplinarity and methodological pluralism in business studies.

 Prospective PhD students